KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 United Methodist membership is skyrocketing in developing countries where the people may not be able to afford a laptop, but perhaps can afford a smartphone as the price falls.
 Such a phone will be used for education, banking, to own a small business, to connect with other people from around the world, and perhaps to read the Bible.
 The phone may be the first and only computer that the person has ever owned.

+6x more mobile phone subscriptions in developing world
 ![](research-sprint/mobile-phones-subscriptions-world-bank.png)

 It should be noted that even though smartphones are becoming popular worldwide, different phones are popular among different demographics and regions.
-For example, iPhones tend to be more expensive and their owners tend to spend more money.
-Companies that intend to be popular in developing countries may need to develop for a variety of inexpensive platforms in order to offer products the people there can afford.
-As an example, the messaging company WhatsApp developing for a variety of inexpensive platforms and went on to be very successful.
+For example, in comparison to Android, iPhones tend to be more expensive and fewer are sold.
+However, their owners typically spend more money, which is one of the reasons why many business in the developed world develop for iPhone "first."
+People in a developing country may be less likely to be able to afford an iPhone.
+So organizations that intend to be successfully adopted in a developing country my need to develop for inexpensive platforms first in order to offer products the people there can afford.
+As an example, the messaging company WhatsApp developed for a variety of inexpensive platforms and went on to achieve widespread adoption and success.

 ## Software is Reorganizing the World